A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Roti King

-The original Roti King in Euston has a reputation for being heavily in-demand but you can also visit the newer location in Battersea Power Station.
+The original Roti King in Euston has a reputation for being heavily in-demand but you can also visit their younger restaurant at Battersea Power Station.
 Queue up for Malaysian roti loaded with tempting fillings like cheese or chicken, or have yours with the kari of your choice.
-The setting is modern and simple.
+The setting is modern and straightforward.

 Where The Pancakes Are

-Whether you prefer sweet or savoury, there are stacks of pancakes for you at Where The Pancakes Are.
-From classic toppings like lemon and sugar to the more extravagant like beef pastrami or a Full English breakfast, these dishes are sure to inspire you.
-The venue is contemporary and also offers a menu for kids.
+Whether you prefer sweet or savoury, there are stacks of pancakes waiting for you at Where The Pancakes Are.
+From classic toppings like lemon and sugar to the more extravagant savoury compositions like beef pastrami or a Full English breakfast, these dishes are sure to inspire you.
+The Battersea Power Station restaurant is contemporary and also offers a menu for kids.

 Le Bab